midzer/beerbase/content/breweries/terrapin-beer-company/sunray-wheat-beer.md

 Its inviting banana and sweet clove like aroma gives way to a pleasant, clean finish with a hint of tartness.

-This beer is available in the Terrapin â€œAll The Hitsâ€� Variety 12-pack as well as in individual 6-packs.
+This beer is available in the Terrapin “All The Hits” Variety 12-pack as well as in individual 6-packs.